-Escalation of Concerns
+8.5 Escalation of Concerns

-Each school is required to maintain a clearly defined escalation procedure, which must be communicated to all staff and prominently displayed on the school safeguarding board.
+All ALFA staff are introduced to a clearly defined escalation procedure.
 In situations where the escalation pertains to an external agency's response, the Designated Safeguarding Lead (DSL) should ensure that the concern is raised with the next appropriate level within that agency, such as a line manager.